-The fees collected by your IFSA membership cover the cost of producing guidelines and event documents, creating rules, maintaining a ranking system, funding liability insurance, training and certifying judges and coaches, managing registration and an event calendar of over 90 stops, and compensating the IFSA's two part-time employees.
+The fees collected by your IFSA membership cover the cost of producing guidelines and event documents, creating rules, maintaining a ranking system, funding liability insurance, training and certifying judges and coaches, managing registration and an event calendar of over 120 stops, and compensating the IFSA's employees.
 The IFSA operates as a volunteer-driven organization and revenue from fees are used to support series expansion, event insurance coverage, and other sanctioning or event-related necessities.
 Note that aside from a small head tax fee, the IFSA does not collect revenue from event registration fees.

 In order to compete at any IFSA-sanctioned event, every junior rider will acquire an IFSA Membership BEFORE an event takes place.
 All competitors must have an active IFSA membership and will not be permitted to register or earn a score without a valid license.
 Memberships are non-refundable.
 The membership year runs from the third Saturday in April to the third Friday in April of the following year.
-(Example: A 2020 Membership is valid from April 20, 2019 until April 17, 2020.
+(Example: A 2023 Membership is valid from April 16, 2022 until April 21, 2023).
 Memberships can be purchased through www.freeskiers.org.